vicziani/learnwebservices/docs/index.md

   </div>
 </div>

+Firefox browser does not show us the WSDL document, just a blank page, so it is better to use the _View Page Source_ menu to view the document.
 The WSDL document is [available here](wsdl.html) in readable format.

+For compatibility reasons it is available on http too.

 ## Purpose of this site